RavenfieldCommunity/HavenM/README.md

       - **Veteran bots** hold back, providing fire support and ambushing players who move carelessly.
     - **Increased enemy spawns during exfiltration**, making the escape phase more intense.
     - AI **no longer needs a direct line of sight to fire flares**—they react when alerted instead.
+  - Overhauled SpecOps Game Mode
+   HavenM includes a **complete revamp** of the Haunted mode, making it also more dynamic and challenging:
+    - **Dynamic enemy health**, Skeleton spawn with randomized health between (30 and 100).
+    - **Increased enemy count for each wave**, Increase challenges.
+    - Skeleton **Can Run** after the player instead of walking slowly.
+    - Hero Armor is also added to player and their ally

 # Installation
 Re-installing equals updating or fix!